-- 4 credits of Judaic 601: Introduction to Methods and Topics in Judaic Studies
+- Judaic 601: Introduction to Methods and Topics in Judaic Studies

 JUDAIC601: Introduction to Methods and Topics in Judaic Studies (3 credits)

 This mandatory course introduces graduate students to the disciplines, texts, and methods of Jewish studies.
 Students read textual materials from various eras of Jewish history (from antiquity to the modern period) and current scholarly literature that illustrates critical and disciplinary approaches to these texts.
 Students should take this course in their first year.

 A student who lacks a sufficient background in Judaic Studies, but who has an exceptionally strong academic record and GRE scores, may possibly be admitted to the program.
 He or she would be required to take JUDAIC 505: What is Judaism?

 - Build community with students from the Jewish Communal Leadership Program